aml-org/als/documentation/CONTRIBUTING.md

 ![Modules](../images/LSP-diagram.png)

-The Server module communicates through a socket towards the client.
+The server module communicates through a socket towards the client.
 To achieve this, the client must create a server socket and provide the selected port at the server initialization.

 ![Modules](../images/LSP-complete-diagram.png)